 As the future doctor that you are, you'll appreciate something we dug up...

-We'd like to introduce you to Julie Connelly, MD who has written an article in the Journal of Association of American Medical Colleges (AAMC).
+We'd like to introduce you to Julie Connelly, MD who has written an article about this in the Journal of Association of American Medical Colleges (AAMC).

 The article is called:

-You can read the abstract - here’s a portion of it:
+You can read the abstract if you want - here's a portion of it:

 The MCAT was created as a filtering mechanism - to identify those who are likely to be future doctors.
 It's one of the biggest reasons why the MCAT is such a brutal process...

-Because AAMC wants to see if you can manage such high level of pressure and stress and if you can achieve your objectives while remaining calm, collected, and clear-headed.
+Because AAMC wants to see if like a med-school student (or more importantly, like a doctor) you can manage such high level of pressure and stress and at the same time, achieve your objectives while remaining calm, collected, and clear-headed.